Britain reports two cases of coronavirus, evacuation flight from China lands

 Whitty said the intention was to keep those who had returned close to medical services in case they needed them.

-“What we hope is that all these people will have 14 days isolated from the general public but not in the sense of solitary confinement and then they will be able to be released without any symptoms at all,” he said.
+“What we hope is that all these people will have 14 days isolated from the general public, but not in the sense of solitary confinement, and then they will be able to be released without any symptoms at all,” he said.

 Senior British minister Michael Gove said Britain would send another plane to Wuhan if necessary.